kbss-cvut/fta-fmea-ui/doc/user-manual.md

 2.2.
 Creating new dataset

 The user can create new dataset via main dashboard, by means of the dark-blue circle with "+" button, located and the right bottom corner of the dashboard.
 When moving the mouse courser over this button, a menu displays which the user can select from.
 Namely, a new system description, new FTA of new FMEA analysis can be performed (see picture bellow).
-Beware, that FTA and FMEA analysis can be created only from existing system descriptions, so if there are no systems enters in the tool, it will no be possible to generate FTA or FMEA analysis.
+Beware, that these allow only manual analysis; for automatic FTA and FMEA analysis a system descriptions need to be created first, so if there are no systems enters in the tool, it will no be possible to auto-generate FTA or FMEA analysis.
+Manual FTA or FMEA analysis does not require system description in advance.

 ![add_dataset](https://user-images.githubusercontent.com/94048408/176145104-1a45c42e-4fd2-45bf-be5a-0c1e1469cf59.png)